flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 help develop, contribute, or upstream the necessary tooling for their app and for the benefit of the wider Flatpak ecosystem.

+## Localisation policy

+All submissions must include a complete English localisation for their user interface, user-facing content, desktop file, metainfo and any readme or documentation.
+Low quality, automated or machine-generated or mixed translations cannot be used.

+This requirement does not apply if the submission is inherently region-specific, for example government or banking applications.
+Furthermore, exceptions can be made for new submissions, if the author's native language is not English and they were unable to find contributors to help in the English localisation.

+Any submission available only in one (or more) non-English locales should state so in their metadata using [description notes](#description-notes).

 ## Patches

 Submissions must aim to distribute the application with minimal